tinkerhubmace/tinkerhubmace/README.md

 ### What are we upto right now?

 Well, it's halfway through October.
 Still wondering how to get started with open-source contribution?
-We've got you!
+We've got you! ⚡
 #### Head over to <a href="https://github.com/tinkerhubmace/mashithandu"> mashithandu </a> and take your first step with us!
-Make your first piece of code for an open source project.
-Let's learn more about open source, it's idea, and how you can start contributing.
+Let's learn more about open source, it's idea, and how you can start contributing... ✨

 ---
 <pre>